AutoAFK/cs50-auction/README.md

     - [x] create item for an auction
   - [x] - all their bids.
   - ~~[] - their comments.~~ no need for comments in auction

+## Finished the project on: 23/10/2024

+I would like to add up for future me if I come back to it:

+- [] - try taking the project and divide it to different apps
+- [] - Make better UI
+- [] - On the model section:
+  - [] - add timestamp for end date on auctions
+  - [] - add an image

+## Some more challenges

+- [] - try design it without bootsrap